misiektoja/xbox_monitor/docs/usage.md

 xbox_monitor <xbox_gamertag> -g
 ```

+Xbox reports its own dashboard surfaces the same way it reports a game, so Home, the Xbox app and guide, the Microsoft Store, Game Pass, Edge and Settings are ignored.
+Opening one of them does not start a game session, send a game notification or add to the played time in the offline summary.

 To be told about every status change, online, away or offline, set `STATUS_NOTIFICATION` to `True` or use `-s`:

 ```sh